jeffgerickson/1dct/md/35-stuff-we-didnt-do.md

 To properly generalize _polygons_ in the plane to more complex surfaces, we need an appropriate generalization of _line segments_, which in turn relies on appropriate generalizations of _lengths_ and _angles_.

 **Theorem:**
-_Any geodesic embedding of a graph on any surface with constant Gaussian curvature can be extended to a  geodesic triangulation without adding vertices._
+_Any geodesic embedding of a graph on any surface with constant non-negative Gaussian curvature can be extended to a geodesic triangulation without adding vertices._

+The restriction to non-positive curvature is necessary; this theorem does _not_ extend to geodesic graphs or even geodesic _polygons_ on the sphere!
+The least restricted analogue of this theorem is due to Brehm and Kühnel.
+Let $P$ be a spherical geodesic polygon whose edges all have length less than $\pi$, no three of whose three vertices lie on a common great circle.
+Treating $P$ as a spherical map, let $S$ be any face that does not contain a great circle; there must be at least one such face.
+Using a natural spherical extension of ear-cutting, Brehn and Kühnel prove that $S$ can be triangulated without additional vertices, again using only geodesics of length less than $\pi$.
+Halperin observed that both sides of $P$ can be triangulated with short geodesics using at most one additional vertex, most likely using a generalization of trapezoidal decompositions.
+Brehm and Kühnel’s theorem does not extend to spherical polygons with edges of length greater than $\pi$; O’Rourke describes several counterexamples.

 ## Winding Numbers